-The first .9 miles is along Ski Village Drive.
+The first 0.9 miles of the climb is along Ski Village Drive.

-Start the bike climb at the corner of N. Mt.
-Shasta Blvd
+Start the bike climb in Mt.
+Shasta CA

-Turn left at mile .9 onto Everitt Memorial Hwy and there are no more roads to deal with until we top out at 14.2 miles at elevation 7,829.
-After turning onto Everitt Memorial Hwy we soon surrounded by thick pine forest which surrounds us for much of the first half of the climb.
+Turn left at mile 0.9 onto Everitt Memorial Highway and there are no more roads to deal with until we top out at 14.2 miles at elevation 7,829.
+After turning onto Everitt Memorial Highway we are soon surrounded by thick pine forest which surrounds us for much of the first half of the climb.
 There is one particularly striking straight stretch where we travel through an avenue of very thick uniformly spaced tall pines - this is but one of the many exceptional experiences/views we have on our way up the mountain.

 Surrounded by thick forest and tall pines as we cycle up Mt.
 Shasta.